redhat-openstack/infrared/README.rst

 Use pip to install from source::

-  $ pip install tools/kcli
+  $ pip install kcli

 .. note:: For development work it's better to install in editable mode::

-  $ pip install -e tools/kcli
+  $ pip install -e kcli

 Conf
 ====